 I brought the food to Emilio's booth when I was done cooking it.
 "Are you still living with your folks?," I asked.

 "Naw, naw, none a that.
 I got my own pad."
 Naturally, he wouldn't say where he lived.
 I knew Emilio had an older brother Phil, an older sister Diane, his younger sister Tina and two younger brothers.
 The average sized Italian-American or Irish-American family or Spanish-American on the Hill had six or seven kids.
 Our family was considered small with only four.
 Emilio was a girl magnet and you couldn't find anybody to say anything uncool about him, only that he didn't stick around very long, never had a really steady girlfriend.
 Although, for a while he went out with Ginny Loparo; and Ginny bragged and bragged about him.
 But, then Ginny got attached to Brad Filmore, captain of the football team, and married him right after they graduated.
 And, then they moved to Detroit.
 Yeah, but obviously, Emilio could have any woman he wanted.
 He probably had chances for way more action than he could handle.
-So, Emilio wasn't one of the popular kids, those button down shirt "Ivy Leaguers," but, he wasn't a Rack either, which was what we called a potential a J.D., a juvenile delinquent.
+So, Emilio wasn't one of the popular kids, those button down shirt "Ivy Leaguers," but, he wasn't a Rack either, which was short for "Racketeer," what we called a potential a J.D., a juvenile delinquent.

 For one thing, Emilio never dressed the part of a J.D.
 They wore mostly black, black pants always with very thin belts, often pink shirts, and with shiny black pointy shoes for dress, to look extremely sharp like Elvis did.
 Of course, they had perfect, slicked-up Elvis greaser pompadours too, which they were constantly combing.